 I cover leadscrews in a separate post that you can find here.
-I advice reading through it, even if you don’t intend on using leadscrews on your CNC machine.
+I advise reading through it, even if you don’t intend on using leadscrews on your CNC machine.
 It always helps to have a broad range of knowledge.

 - Good power transfer

-- Good speed, better with multiple start screws
+- Good speed (better with multiple start screws)

 - Relatively inexpensive

-- Over long lengths the screw can whip and resonate
+- Over long lengths the screw can whip and resonate causing harsh vibrations

 Ball screws however, instead of having threads have ball races.
 These ball races are like a channel that spirals down the length of the screw.